jdn-aau/statemachines/sm2/README.md

 - consider if more states is better than complex code in state(s)
 - it is possible to track within the main "while (1)"

+This one uses an array for holding references to functions.
+In this way you can easily print out current and next state

+Missing:

+You might need to pass parameters to the functions acting as states

 /Jens